ACM40960/project-Malhotra-G/README.md

 ![](Images/generatingPassMaps.png)

+Detailed report for all the matches of Barcelona for LaLiga 2019-2020 is available in folder ''.

 #### Data
 We will be using Statsbomb as our data source which has immense detailed open-source data.
 There are two csv files which are required for this project, these files are in data folder :
 - matchwise_eventsdata_2019-2020.csv